-Have you written Test Plan?
+Have you written a Test Plan?
 What is a Test Plan?
 What does it include?

-Ans: Yes, I have written/contributed to the test plan.
-A test plan is a document describing the scope, approach, objectives, resources, and schedule of a software testing effort.
-It identifies the items to be tested, items not be tested, Who will do the testing, the test approach followed, what will be the pass/fail criteria, training needs for the team, the testing schedule, etc.
+Yes, I have written/contributed to the test plan.
+A test plan is a document describing a software testing effort’s scope, approach, objectives, resources, and schedule.
+It identifies the items to be tested, items not to be tested, Who will do the testing, the test approach followed, what will be the pass/fail criteria, training needs for the team, the testing schedule, etc.

 What is a TestCase?
 What does it include?

-Ans: Test case is a document, which has a set of test data, preconditions, expected results developed for a particular test scenario to verify compliance against a specific requirement.- Typical Test Case Parameters consists of:
+A test case is a document that has a set of test data, preconditions, and expected results developed for a particular test scenario to verify compliance against a specific requirement.- Typical Test Case Parameters consists of:

 How many Test Cases did you write in your last project?

-Ans: wrote about 1000 Test Cases in my last project.
+Wrote about 1,000 Test Cases in my last project.
 (The reasonable number of Test Cases varies from 500 to thousands.
-The number 1100 test cases can be completed in an 8-month project duration).
+The number of 1100 test cases can be completed in an 8-month project duration).

-What document did you refer to write the Test Cases?
+What document did you refer to when writing the Test Cases?

-Ans: Requirement document.
-(NOTE: It can also be Use Cases, or Design Document and purely depends on the company)
+NOTE: It can also be Use Cases or Design Documents and purely depends on the company.

-Ans: Yes.
-I have been to that kind of scenario in some companies.
-There were companies where they had no documents at all (As requirement doc becomes obsolete sometimes for new or maintenance projects)In that case, and I had to discuss the application scenario and functionality with the Business Analysts or developer.
-Sometimes I prepared a document indicating the main work-flow of the application.
+Yes.
+I have been in that kind of scenario in some companies.
+There were companies that had no documents at all (As requirement docs become obsolete sometimes for new or maintenance projects)In that case, I had to discuss the application scenario and functionality with the Business Analysts or developer.
+Sometimes, I prepared a document indicating the main workflow of the application.

 Can you tell me what a Use Case is?

 What is Build?
-What is mean by Patch?
+What is meant by Patch?

-Patch: A patch (sometimes called a “fix”) is a quick repair job for a piece of programming.
+- Patch: A patch (sometimes called a “fix”) is a quick repair job for a piece of programming.
 During a software product’s beta test distribution or try-out period and later after the product is formally released, problems/bugs will almost be found.
 A patch is an immediate solution that is provided to users.
-E.g. Check that for HP UFT they release patches to provide support for new browser versions or to fix any bugs that are found after release.
+For example, Check that HP UFT releases patches to support new browser versions or fix any bugs found after release.

 What is meant by the Build Deployment?

-Ans: When the Build so prepared by the Configuration Management Team is sent to different Test Environments, it is called the Build Deployment.
+When the Build prepared by the Configuration Management Team is sent to different Test Environments, it is called the Build Deployment.